Everything you need to know about creating strong and secure passwords, as well as tips on password management.

 Mobile

-Here's how to set a passcode for your Exodus Mobile wallet:
+Here's how to secure your Exodus Mobile wallet:

-1. In Exodus Mobile, a) tap on the Profile icon, then b) tap Settings.
+In Exodus Mobile, a) tap the Wallet icon, then b) swipe down to go to the profile screen.

 Desktop